Timberborn: How to Plan House Layouts for Efficient Districts

 • Leave a band of space between homes and work for storage.

-• Put the first leisure buildings on a side branch, close enough to reach quickly but not in the middle of hauling traffic.
+• Put the first leisure buildings on a side branch — close enough to reach quickly, but out of the hauling traffic.

 • Keep pathing direct.
 Avoid zigzags, decorative dead ends, and single-tile choke points through the heart of the district.

 If terrain forces you to bend the shape, preserve the distances rather than the perfect square.
-A slightly awkward footprint with short routes is still better than a beautiful layout that sends haulers on long loops.
+An awkward footprint with short routes beats a beautiful layout that sends haulers on long loops.

-If your district feels oddly sluggish even though nothing is technically broken, housing-to-storage distance is one of the first things to check.
-A colony can look compact and still underperform if the paths force repeated backtracking between homes, goods, and job sites.
+If your district feels sluggish even though nothing is technically broken, check housing-to-storage distance first.
+A colony can look compact and still underperform if the paths force constant backtracking between homes, goods, and job sites.

-When to switch from flat neighborhoods to vertical housing
+When to switch from flat to vertical housing

-Once you have platforms and stairs, a flat row of houses usually stops being the best use of land.
-This is the point where midgame Timberborn house layout shifts from neighborhood planning to vertical planning.
-Stacking houses lets you grow population without expanding your footprint nearly as much as a ground-level sprawl would.
+Once you have platforms and stairs, a flat row of houses stops being the best use of land.
+This is where midgame layout turns from neighborhood planning into vertical planning — stacking housing grows population without the footprint a ground-level sprawl would demand.

-The rule that matters most here is simple: every platform level needs proper path access.
-A stacked block only works if beavers can actually move across those upper levels as functional paths, not just reach one staircase and get stranded in an awkward tower.
-That is why good apartment-style layouts include paths on every occupied platform level, not only on the ground.
+The rule that matters most: every platform level needs proper path access.
+A stacked block only works if beavers can move across the upper levels as functional paths, not just reach one staircase and get stranded in a tower.
+Good apartment-style layouts run paths on every occupied platform level, not only the ground.

 • Ground level reserved for core paths, storage, or mixed-use support buildings